Nitrokey/nitrokey-documentation/hsm/faq.rst

     OpenSC: Comprehensive instructions exist for OpenSC framework.
 There is nitrotool as a more comfortable frontend to OpenSC.

-    GPGSM (from GnuPG): Nitrokey HSM is supported since GnuPG 2.1.
-Embedded
-    Systems: For systems with minimal memory footprint a read/only PKCS#11 module is provided by the sc-hsm-embedded project.
+    Embedded Systems: For systems with minimal memory footprint a read/only PKCS#11 module is provided by the sc-hsm-embedded project.
 This PKCS#11 module is useful for deployments where key generation at the user's workplace is not required.
 The PKCS#11 module also supports major electronic signature cards